OpenDMA/opendma-spec/OpenDMA-Spec.md

 4.  `opendma:Namespace`, single value, String, not null
 5.  `opendma:DisplayName`, single value, String, not null
 6.  `opendma:SuperClass`, single value, Reference to a class info object (§7), can be null
-7.  `opendma:Aspects`, multi value, Reference to valid aspect objects (§8.4), can be empty
+7.  `opendma:IncludedAspects`, multi value, Reference to valid aspect objects (§8.4), can be empty
 8.  `opendma:DeclaredProperties`, multi value, Reference to property info objects (§9), can be empty
 9.  `opendma:Properties`, multi value, Reference to property info objects (§9), can be empty
 10. `opendma:Aspect`, single value, Boolean, not null